-FIGURE 10.4-5 SAMPLE OF STRESS CHECK FOR A TYPICAL DESIGN STRIP reinforcement should be in the form of stirrups, studs or otherwise.
+ADAPT-Floor Pro performs an automatic punching shear design, reports the calculated punching shear stresses, and provides punching shear reinforcement, where required.
+You have the choice of specifying whether the punching shear reinforcement should be in the form of stirrups, studs or otherwise.
 In checking for punching shear, the program automatically recognizes whether a column's position is at interior, edge, or corner.
 Depending on the position of a column with respect to a slab edge, the program will automatically select the correct formulation and perform the relating code check.
-For ADAPT-Builder 2019 and later versions there are additional punching shear features as outlined in the ADAPT-Builder 2019 New Features Supplement manual.
+For ADAPT-Builder 20 and later versions there are additional punching shear features as outlined in the ADAPT-Builder 20 New Features Supplement Manual.